Last updated on July 3rd, 2022 at 01:31 pm

 Watch this guy’s video below on How great leaders inspire action to see what I mean.
 It’s worth the 19 minutes, I promise.
 I’ll wait for you to be done –

-So, inspired by Mr Sinek, I was thinking, my first step to achieving my dream, with all its potential obstacles and rough spots, is to answer the question once and for all:
+So, inspired by Mr. Sinek, I was thinking, that my first step to achieving my dream, with all its potential obstacles and rough spots, is to answer the question once and for all:

 - What is the role of money in a person’s life?